Where is the oil-price headed?

 Shale oil is different.
 Single shale oil wells are pretty benign investments but there need to be lots of them.
 Shale oil acreage looks like a pin-cushion as they are pierced by innumerable holes in the ground.
 And then the oil or gas does not flow for decades.

-A shale well produces a spike of oil flow right after it got fracked.
+A shale well produces a spike of oil flow right after it gets fracked.
 This spike of oil and gas gives great flow rates for a pretty limited time – usually some years.
-After that, the flow rate goes down steeply and the well needs some work – this means stimulation with another frack – in order to get gushing again.
+After that, the flow rate goes down steeply and the well needs some work – this means stimulation with another frack – to get gushing again.
 This is not free of course.

 This means that if the market does not continuously provide the price stimulus required for the new well stimulation, flow rates likely will remain as low as they had fallen which also means that if prices go low for a while, tens of thousands of wells will be allowed to drop from peak production pretty quickly which will, in turn, pull a lot of oil off the market.